Taking evidence by videoconference

 3 What restrictions, if any, are there on the type of evidence that can be obtained by videoconference?

-The restrictions – which are always exceptional and must be established by a reasoned judicial decision that takes into account the proportionality of the restriction – affect where the direct taking of evidence requested would be ‘contrary to fundamental principles of law in its Member State’ (Article 19(7) of Regulation (EU) 2020/1783).
+The restrictions – which are always exceptional and must be established by a reasoned judicial decision that takes into account the proportionality of the restriction – concern cases where the direct taking of evidence requested would be ‘contrary to fundamental principles of law in its Member State’ (Article 19(7) of Regulation (EU) 2020/1783).

 4 Are there any restrictions on where the person should be examined by videoconference – i.e. does it have to be in a court?